-Hi!
-Thanks for paying attention for more than 3 seconds.
 My name is Maureen Bakis and I created Landscapes for Learning, an educational company designed for humans to learn more about being human.
-I know, sounds idiotic, right?
-But, right now, we humans appear to be struggling with our identity as human beings and suffering in our response to modern life.
+We humans appear to be struggling with our identity and suffering because of our responses to modern living.
 Are we bodies?
 Are we minds?
 Are we becoming artificially intelligent and is that healthy?
 Why are we here?
 How do we exist in this world while vulnerable to pain, change, and death?
 Does anything matter?
-Is this a joke or a giant shit show, or staggeringly beautiful and fulfilling?
+Is life a joke, a giant shit show, or staggeringly beautiful and fulfilling?
 And why don’t words convey meaning?
 What’s going on with cancel culture and pandemics and the destruction of the environment?
 Can I ever know “the truth” or who I am?
-An who can I trust?
+An who can I trust, if not myself?

 If I stumbled upon this process, by accident, and learned to read the book of myself instead of merely following what the experts were teaching me, then you can too.
 These courses are about finding out who you are as a human being.
 If you engage in the process of knowing yourself better, in more detail, honestly, and more intimately than anyone else possibly ever could, you can learn how to alleviate your own suffering, change the nature of your suffering, suffer less, and suffer better.
 It’s your choice.